-In July 2020, the Company acquired a proprietary exploration database from a vendor relating to the Napoleon Project.
-As consideration, the Company granted to the vendor a 1.0% net smelter returns royalty on the Napoleon Project and areas of interest, one-half of which may be acquired by the Company, at any time, for a onetime payment of US\$1,000,000.
+In July 2020, the Company acquired additional proprietary exploration database from another vendor.
+As consideration, the Company granted to the vendor a 1.0% net smelter returns royalty on the Napoleon Project and areas of interest, one-half of which may be acquired by the Company, at any time, for a one-time payment of US\$1,000,000.

 In July 2020, a comprehensive surface exploration program was completed on the Napoleon property, including geochemical and geophysical surveys.
-A ground electromagnetic (VLF) and magnetic survey was completed over areas of historical drilling to delineate prospective structural features related to gold mineralization.
+A VLF and magnetic survey was completed over areas of historical drilling to delineate prospective structural features related to gold mineralization.
 In addition, field teams collected 550 infill soil samples over select target areas to refine gold in soil anomalies.
 The results from these surveys will aid in future drill targeting.